ckruger0/IDD-Fa18-Final-Project/README.md

 ### Project Idea

 - The goal of this project is to build a camera device that uses CNNs to identify what type of plant species is within a frame.
+(This project was originally intended to identify bird species, which is why it says that on the LCD of the paper prototype.
+After further consideration I opted for subjects that lack wings.)

 ### Team
 - Chris Kruger - crk78